 Research scholarship trainees are eligible to apply for internship training in the same year or in subsequent years.

-Trainees who have already obtained a COHPTEZ research scholarship are not eligible for a second scholarship.
+Trainees who have already obtained a Canopy research scholarship are not eligible for a second scholarship, however they are eligible to apply for an internship.

 Each submission must include:

-- A summary of your graduate research project (including objectives, proposed methods, expected results, and connection to emerging zoonoses[1]), a clear rationale for how it aligns with one of the three COHTPEZ priorities and a description of how a One Health approach is relevant to your training and research (500 words).
+- A summary of your graduate research project (including objectives, proposed methods, expected results, and connection to emerging zoonoses [1]), a clear rationale for how it aligns with one of the three Canopy priorities and a description of how a One Health approach is relevant to your training and research (500 words).

-- A statement of motivation explaining why joining the COHTPEZ is relevant for you as a trainee (250 words).
+- A statement of motivation explaining why joining the Canopy is relevant for you as a trainee (250 words).

 - A CV (traditional or narrative CVs are welcome, maximum 4 pages).